Commsworth/Credipay-Transfers-API-Documentation/README.md

 ---

-### 3. Complete Payment (Trigger Webhook)
+### 3. Webhook Fires Automatically

-After the fund transfer is received (simulated or real), call `complete-payment` to finalize and trigger the collection success webhook to your webhook URL.
+Once the transfer is received by the system (via 9jaPay notification), a `Collection.CollectionSuccess` webhook is **automatically sent** to your configured webhook URL.
+You do NOT need to call `complete-payment` to receive the webhook.

+### 4. Complete Payment (Confirmation/Re-trigger)

+You can call `complete-payment` to confirm the payment was received and optionally re-trigger the webhook.
+This also serves as a synchronous check.

 ```
 POST /api/v1/Gateway/complete-payment